DivvyCloud/QuickStart/README.md

-# BotFactory Quick Start using Docker Compose
+# DivvyCloud Quick Start using Docker Compose

-The fastest and most consistent way to launch BotFactory is to use Docker Compose.
-This quick start guide provides instructions on how to use Docker Compose to launch BotFactory and all of its service dependencies as containers in less than 15 minutes.
+The fastest and most consistent way to launch DivvyCloud is to use Docker Compose.
+This quick start guide provides instructions on how to use Docker Compose to launch DivvyCloud and all of its service dependencies as containers in less than 15 minutes.

 This quickstart method is intended for trial environments, not production environments.
 If you wish to set up a production environment, please refer to our enterprise set-up documentation.

-## Provision BotFactory Instance
+## Provision DivvyCloud Instance

-BotFactory supports two primary Linux distributions.
+DivvyCloud supports two primary Linux distributions.
 They are:

  - Ubuntu 14.04+
  - CentOS 6+ (see note at end of instructions)

-BotFactory requires an instance with at least:
+DivvyCloud requires an instance with at least:

  - 4 cores
  - 6 Gb of memory